 AM(R)S spectrum requirements for surface applications in the 5 GHz range in order to determine if they can be fulfilled in the band 5 091-5 150 MHz;

 At WRC-07 studies performed on the compatibility of AM(R)S with RNSS in the bands 5 000-5 010 and 5 010-5 030 MHz were not considered mature enough to make AM(R)S allocations in those bands and it was not certain that the AM(R)S requirement for surface applications could not be completely fulfilled in the band 5 091-5 150 MHz which was allocated to AM(R)S at WRC-07.
-Instead, Agenda item 1.4 and Resolution 420 (WRC-07) were adopted to determine if AM(R)S spectrum requirements for surface applications at airports could be satisfied in the already-allocated 5 091-5 150 MHz band and/or in case that this is not possible to “further investigate the feasibility of an allocation for AM(R)S for surface applications at airports, study the technical and operational issues relating to the protection of RNSS in the bands between 5 000 and 5 030 MHz and of the radio astronomy service in the band 4 990-5 000 MHz from AM(R)S, and develop appropriate Recommendations ”regulatory measures” were necessary to “facilitate introduction of new AM(R)S in the band(s) … 5 000-5 030 MHz”.
+Instead, Agenda item 1.4 and Resolution 420 (WRC-07) were adopted to determine if AM(R)S spectrum requirements for surface applications at airports could be satisfied in the already-allocated 5 091-5 150 MHz band and/or in case that this is not possible to “further investigate the feasibility of an allocation of AM(R)S for surface applications at airports, study the technical and operational issues relating to the protection of RNSS in the bands between 5 000 and 5 030 MHz and of the radio astronomy service in the band 4 990-5 000 MHz from AM(R)S, and develop appropriate Recommendations ”regulatory measures” were necessary to “facilitate introduction of new AM(R)S in the band(s) … 5 000-5 030 MHz”.
 Studies including AM(R)S spectrum requirements and compatibility with existing systems were performed during the 2007-2012 study cycle to address this question.

 These ITU-R studies conclude that there is a requirement for up to 130 MHz of spectrum to support surface applications at airports.
 Of the 130 MHz identified, a maximum of 50 MHz is required for AM(R)S, It should be noted that the additional identified spectrum requirement other than AM(R)S needs to be met by other means such as from allocations to the corresponding services other than AM(R)S..
 The answer to resolves 1 of Resolution 420 (WRC-07) is that AM(R)S spectrum requirements for surface applications at airports in the 5 GHz range can be fulfilled in the band 5 091-5 150 MHz.
-Therefore AM(R)S spectrum needed to fulfil airport surface network requirements can be met in the current allocation.
+Therefore AM(R)S spectrum needed to fulfil airport surface network requirements can be met in the current allocation and for this reason, CEPT does not support any new allocation in 5 000-5 030 MHz.

+As far the results of ITU-R studies concerning the technical and operational issues relating to the protection of RNSS in the bands 5 000–5 030 MHz, CEPT is of the view that the protection of the RNSS uplink in 5 000-5 010 MHz can be ensured by appropriate e.i.r.p. limitation in every direction per airport.
+The protection level is based on a T/T of 2% (6% apportioned between three services).
+Studies and conclusions are contained in report ITU-R M.2168-1.

+Since the RNSS signal characteristics are not sufficiently defined in the band 5 010-5 030 MHz to make a credible estimate of input parameters, it is not possible to reach a conclusion.
+As a result, no allocation is proposed for the AM(R)S in this band.

 .

-The frequency band 5 091-5 150 MHz is allocated to a number of services and that having to take account of all of these services reduces the flexibility in planning and implementing an airport surface safety communication system.
-Additionally it is noted that the aeronautical security system for which there are provisions included in the Radio Regulations under footnote 5.444B is no longer required.
-Therefore in order to increase flexibility for the deployment of an airport surface safety communication system, CEPT supports the amendment of footnote 5.444B to remove the provisions for the aeronautical security system and the suppression of Resolution 419.